mj-will/nessai/docs/faqs.rst

 :code:`volume_fraction`, and :code:`nlive`.

-If you continue to see signs of over-constraining, you can also try using different reparameterisations, as described in :ref:`Configuring reparameterisations` or changing the normalising flow architecture, as described in :ref:`Normalising flows configuration`.
+If you continue to see signs of over-constraining, you can also try using different reparameterisations, as described in :ref:`Reparameterisations` or changing the normalising flow architecture, as described in :ref:`Normalising flows configuration`.